israelias/cheathub/CONTRIBUTING.md

 I'll be adding more instructions here soon in case the detail on running locally isn't sufficient.

 Feel free to connect in the meantime.

+In case you want to send feedback annonymously, click here!
+[Anonymous Feedback about Cheathub via Typeform](https://gvklqnr2996.typeform.com/to/xVAAK1V0)